jkhabra/jkhabra.github.io/content/gallery/taxiApp.md

 ## Summary

-"Ron taxi" was a client project i did during my full time employment at yapapp. it was done on a very tight deadline under minimum supervision.
+"Taxi App" was a client project i did during my full time employment. it was done on a very tight deadline under minimum supervision.
 It is like a clone of uber/ola.

 ## Responsibilities